 On the first day, how are you showing your employees you care?

 Make sure there is a designated cultural coordination officer, or something similar, in the workplace.
 This person would deal with all queries relating to workplace culture.
-With the world and workplace being highly multi-cultural, it is important to foster intercultural competence amongst employees.
+With the world and workplace being highly multicultural, it is important to foster intercultural competence among employees.
 Intercultural competence allows employees to become culturally adjusted and communicate more effectively with one another.
-Not only does this foster new relationships in the workplace, but it also helps boost productivity and reduce stress - benefiting both your employees and company.
+Not only does this foster new relationships in the workplace, but it also helps boost productivity and reduce stress - benefiting both your employees and the company.

 A fit and healthy employee is going to be a more hard-working employee.
 What's more, this also means fewer sick days!
 Promoting exercise and physical activity at work can be encouraged with simple steps, such as posters around the workplace or daily competitions.
 Some workplaces have used pedometers to track steps.
 With rewards for employees who are consistently meeting their step targets!

 If you want to be productive at the same time, some companies have even introduced short walking meetings to kill two birds with one stone.
-This allows both your new and old employees get exercise and remain focused on work at the same time!
+This allows both your new and old employees to get exercise and remain focused on work at the same time!

 Consider using technology to speed up the onboarding process.
 This saves the employee time, and they will be grateful for the simple and easy onboarding process.
-Automating the process also allows onboarding training documents to be stored online – so, your new employee can easily access them whenever they need to.
+Automating the process also allows onboarding training documents to be stored online – so your new employee can easily access them whenever they need to.

-Make your employees aware from the start what your vision is for them within the organisation.
+Make your employees aware from the start of what your vision is for them within the organization.
 Communicate with your employees to learn where they see themselves within the company.
-This is particularly important when you’re working with them to produce personalised development plans.
+This is particularly important when you’re working with them to produce personalized development plans.
 Make sure they ask questions and give them contact details so that whenever questions about the company or their development within the company do arise, they know where to go to ask them.
 On a larger scale, help them to understand their team's roadmap or strategy to help them grasp the team's priorities.

 All workplaces have specific lingo and acronyms that a recruit may not understand until more time is spent at work.
 Consider providing a list of this terminology which will help them to fit in right from the outset and feel less isolated!

 This experience doesn't just affect your new employee and yourself.
 Your team will also be working closely with the recruit.
-So, it’s essential that your existing employees know how to welcome their newest member to the workplace.
+So, it’s essential that your existing employees know how to welcome their newest members to the workplace.
 Your new hire needs to feel at home in the workplace, and what better way to do this than having their new family welcome them?
 Here are some activities you can start with: